 I am infatuated with scenes that are in flux.
 Why?
 Decaying leaves, the ever-changing coastline, and dried riverbeds teach us about transience.
 And they impart three simple realities: nothing lasts, nothing is finished, and nothing is perfect.
 I celebrate these teachings in my photographic images which reflect the Japanese aesthetic of wabi-sabi (an intuitive way of living that emphasizes finding beauty in imperfection, and accepting the natural cycle of growth and decay).

 My images pay homage to my teachers of transience.
 These teachers are found in classrooms disguised as landscapes and the objects—organic and human-made—that inhabit them.
-It is here that I capture the patinas on rusty 50-gallon barrels and moss-covered boulders, and discover the hidden stories of anthills and spilled ice cream cones.
+It is here that I capture the patinas on rusty 50-gallon barrels and moss-covered boulders, and discover the hidden stories of anthills and fossils underfoot.

 Katherine Minott has lived in Arizona and New Mexico for most of her adult life.
 Her aesthetic has been shaped by the region's wide open horizons, cumulus clouds, and the ancient rock-bones of Mother Earth.
 Katherine's connection to the natural world began in Harvard, MA, where apple orchards, swamps, and Shaker cemeteries provided an important backdrop to her New England childhood.
 Exploration and discovery help to temporarily satiate some of her feverish curiosity about Life.